Rafa to the rescue? Nadal to face Zverev with Spain fate in his hands

 Despite the pressure, Nadal can look ahead to his meeting against Zverev with confidence as he boasts a 3-0 record over the beanpole German including their only meeting on clay in Monte Carlo last year.

+"That was a tough match," said Puetz, the doubles world 120, after Saturday's win.

+"We were always trying to motivate each other and play more calmly in the fifth set."

-"This is what the Davis Cup is all about.
+Germany team captain Michael Kohlmann added: "This is what the Davis Cup is all about.
 It was 50/50 in the end.
-We got a bit lucky but it feels great," he said.
+We got a bit lucky but it feels great."

 In Genoa, Nicolas Mahut and Pierre-Hugues Herbert put defending champions France 2-1 up against Italy with a 6-4, 6-3, 6-1 win over Fabio Fognini and Simone Bolelli.